 If you’re serving this casserole at Thanksgiving or Christmas, go ahead and double or triple the recipe if necessary and just use a larger baking dish (or multiple dishes).
 Make lots as I suspect both your herbivore and carnivore guests will enjoy this dish.

 You can prepare this vegan sweet potato casserole up to three days in advance and store it, covered, in the fridge.
 Then reheat to your desired temperature in the oven before serving.
 Alternatively you can reheat it in the microwave, but the crumb topping will lose some of it’s crispiness.

 More vegan recipes to try

 - For another plant-based, gluten-free recipe, try these vegan stuffed portobello mushrooms.
 They’re filling, festive, and so tasty.

 - Or try this creamy vegan baked polenta recipe.
 It’s easy to make and perfect paired with stew or sauteed mushrooms.

-- This oven roasted okra is perfect when you’re tired of the same old vegetable side dishes.
+- This easy baked okra is perfect when you’re tired of the same old vegetable side dishes.

-- These roasted onions are flavor loaded and budget friendly.
+- These slow roasted onions are flavor loaded and budget friendly.